phaethon/kamene/getting_started.md

 or `pip3 install scapy-python3` for latest published package version.

-On all OS except Linux libpcap should be installed for sending and receiving packets (not python modules - just C libraries). libdnet is recommended for sending packets, without libdnet packets will be sent by libpcap, which is limited.
-Also, netifaces module can be used for alternative and possibly cleaner way to determine local addresses.
+On all OS except Linux libpcap (winpcap on Windows) should be installed for sending and receiving packets (not python modules - just C libraries). libdnet is recommended for Darwin, FreeBSD, Unix.
+Windows does not require libdnet.
+If running into issues with routes and interface detection, netifaces module installation can sometimes help, but otherwise is not required.

 ## Basic usage